How to Exclude Files from Microsoft Defender on Windows 11

 Add-MpPreference -ExclusionPath "C:\Projects\Development"

-You can also use wildcards to exclude entire groups of files.
-For example, using C:\Projects\*\bin will exclude the ‘bin’ folder inside every subfolder of your projects directory.
+And if you need to exclude entire groups of files, you can use wildcards.
+For instance, using C:\Projects\*\bin will exclude the ‘bin’ folder inside every subfolder of your projects directory.

 Validation and Verification